MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 <!-- ---------- -->
 * Added new Throttling Controls APIs which allows for efficient resource management by allowing you to throttle JavaScript timers.
-This is helpful in scenarios where a WebView2 control needs to remain visible, but needs to consume less resources (such as when the user is not interactive).
+This is helpful in scenarios where a WebView2 control needs to remain visible, but needs to consume fewer resources (such as when the user isn't interacting with the content).
 These Throttling Controls APIs allow you to:
    * Customize script timers (`setTimeout` and `setInterval`) throttling under different page states (foreground, background, and background with intensive throttling).
    * Throttle script timers in select hosted iframes.